Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Brian Stone

 Brian has taught guitar and brass instruments for over 10 years.
-He enjoys teaching adults, adolescents and children classical style and rock.
+He enjoys teaching adults, adolescents, and children in classical style and rock.
 His specialty is classical guitar with a focus on music theory and improvisation.
 His students are encouraged to pick music they prefer, and Brian helps them develop their skills and technique.

-Brian received his A.A. degree in music from Santa Ana College, and earned a Bachelor of Music degree in classical guitar from Cal State University, Fullerton under the tutelage of world-renowned guitarist Martha Masters.
+Brian received his A.A. degree in Music from Santa Ana College, and earned a Bachelor of Music degree in Classical Guitar from Cal State University, Fullerton under the tutelage of world-renowned guitarist Martha Masters.
 At university, he was educated in piano, choir, conducting, composition, music history, pedagogy, musicianship, and much more.

 Amelia Kaufman